evmos/ethermint/x/evm/spec/01_concepts.md

 ## EVM

 The Ethereum Virtual Machine (EVM) is a computation engine which can be thought of as one single entity maintained by thousands of connected computers (nodes) running an Ethereum client.
-As a virtual machine ([VM](https://en.wikipedia.org/wiki/Virtual_machine)), it is responisble for computing changes to the state deterministically regardless of the environment (hardware and OS).
-This means that every node has to get the exact same result given an identical starting state and transaction.
+As a virtual machine ([VM](https://en.wikipedia.org/wiki/Virtual_machine)), the EVM is responisble for computing changes to the state deterministically regardless of its environment (hardware and OS).
+This means that every node has to get the exact same result given an identical starting state and transaction (tx).

 The EVM is considered to be the part of the Ethereum protocol that handles the deployment and execution of [smart contracts](https://ethereum.org/en/developers/docs/smart-contracts/).
 To make a clear distinction:

 * The Ethereum protocol describes a blockchain, in which all Ethereum accounts and smart contracts live.
 It has only one canonical state (a data structure, which keeps all accounts) at any given block in the chain.
 * The EVM, however, is the [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) that defines the rules for computing a new valid state from block to block.
 It is an isolated runtime, which means that code running inside the EVM has no access to network, filesystem, or other processes (not external APIs).

 The `x/evm` module implements the EVM as a Cosmos SDK module.
-It allows users to interact with the EVM by submitting Ethereum transactions and executing their containing messages on the given state to evoke a state transition.
+It allows users to interact with the EVM by submitting Ethereum txs and executing their containing messages on the given state to evoke a state transition.

-### Accounts

-There are two types of accounts that can be stored in state at a given address:

-* **Externally Owned Account (EOA)**: Has nonce (transaction counter) and balance
-* **Smart Contract**: Has nonce, balance, (immutable) code hash, storage root (another Merkle Patricia Trie)

-Smart contracts are just like regular accounts on the blockchain, which additionally store executable code in an Ethereum-specific binary format (EVM bytecode).
-They are typically written in an Ethereum high level language like Solidity which is compiled down to **EVM bytecode** and deployed on the blockchain, by submitting a transaction using an Ethereum client.

 ### State

 The Ethereum state is a data structure, implemented as a [Merkle Patricia Trie](https://en.wikipedia.org/wiki/Merkle_tree), that keeps all accounts on the chain.
 The EVM makes changes to this data structure resulting in a new state with a different State Root.
 Ethereum can therefore be seen as a state chain that transitions from one state to another by executing transations in a block using the EVM.
-Any new block of transaction can be described through its Block hearder (parent hash, block number, time stamp, nonce, receipts,...).
+A new block of txs can be described through its Block header (parent hash, block number, time stamp, nonce, receipts,...).

+### Accounts

+There are two types of accounts that can be stored in state at a given address:

+* **Externally Owned Account (EOA)**: Has nonce (tx counter) and balance
+* **Smart Contract**: Has nonce, balance, (immutable) code hash, storage root (another Merkle Patricia Trie)

+Smart contracts are just like regular accounts on the blockchain, which additionally store executable code in an Ethereum-specific binary format, known as **EVM bytecode**.
+They are typically written in an Ethereum high level language such as Solidity which is compiled down to EVM bytecode and deployed on the blockchain, by submitting a tx using an Ethereum client.

 ### Architecture

 The EVM operates as a stack-based machine.
 It's main architecture components consist of:

-- Virtual ROM: Contract code is pulled into this read only memory during processing Txs
+- Virtual ROM: contract code is pulled into this read only memory when processing txs
 - Machine state (volatile): changes as the EVM runs and is wiped clean after processing each tx
   - Program counter (PC)
   - Gas: keeps track of how much gas is used